max-mykhailenko/memTask/README.md

   - Mac OS X 10.7.5
   - Mac OS X 10.8.3

 WARNING!
+Reinstall plugin from package repository.
 If you have some problems on other OS please add issues.

 ## Usage
   - **mac and windows users**
-    - just pull
+    - install plugin from package repository
     - ctrl+alt+t (ctrl+super+t on mac) will show all time.
 You can save this file with specific date in some folder, add comments
     - ctrl+shift+p "memTask: Show spent time"